Headache Quiz- Can Physical Therapy Help?

 This exercise will help to start to loosen up tension at the back of the skull.
 Also try to avoid the forward head postures that add more tension to your neck and shoulders.

 Now back to the quiz- did you answer “Yes” to any of those questions?
 If so- don’t suffer unnecessarily- we would be happy screen you here in the clinic to see if we can solve your headache problems.
-Fill out this form here and we will be happy to set up your headache screening consultation.
+We will be happy to set up your headache screening consultation, just click here to apply for your FREE Discovery Visit

 Here’s to your Health!